infimalabs/space/A15/README.md

 ### Complexity of Arbitrary Rotations

-Applying arbitrary symmetry operations, particularly rotations not aligned with the primary crystallographic axes ($`x,y,z`$), directly to the integer lattice coordinates used in *A15* encoding can be intricate.
-A simple rotation matrix applied to integer coordinates might not map points onto valid *A15* basis sites (Wyckoff 2a or 6d) within the target unit cell, violating the required $`Pm\bar{3}n`$ symmetry or disrupting the intended mapping.
-Correct implementation necessitates carefully calculated compensatory translations based on the specific rotation and lattice position, transformation logic that is explicitly aware of the crystal basis and space group operations (Aroyo 2016), pre-computed look-up tables for allowed transformations, or performing complex transformations in a continuous coordinate space before re-quantizing back into the *A15* grid.
-Adhering strictly to a canonical orientation convention
+Applying arbitrary rotations \*relative to the lattice axes\* directly to the integer lattice coordinates used in *A15* encoding can be intricate, particularly when mapping points onto valid *A15* basis sites (Wyckoff 2a or 6d) or navigating complex cell boundaries like those in the Weaire–Phelan Honeycomb.
+Correct implementation necessitates carefully calculated transformations aware of the crystal basis and space group operations (Aroyo 2016).
+However, the complexity is dependent on the nature of the rotation and the chosen local discretization method; axis-aligned rotations or operations within simpler partitioning geometries like the Tetrastix Prism may present fewer complexities.
+Regardless of the approach, adopting a canonical orientation convention
 (<a href="#subsubsec-limits-handedness" data-reference-type="ref+Label"
-data-reference="subsubsec-limits-handedness">3.3.5</a>) can also
-mitigate some rotation-related complexities.
+data-reference="subsubsec-limits-handedness">3.3.6</a>) is essential for consistent interpretation and interoperability.

 ### Scalability and Spatial Federation